MatMoul/archdi/README.txt

 Look at archfi project to start your arch linux installation : https://github.com/MatMoul/archfi

-After reboot and your network ready, download the script : curl -L archdi.sourceforge.net/archdi or if sourceforge is down : curl -L matmoul.github.io/archdi
+After reboot and your network ready, download the script : curl -L archdi.sourceforge.net/archdi > archdi or if sourceforge is down : curl -L matmoul.github.io/archdi > archdi

 And run the script :
 sh archdi